New Free Resource Master Nursing Report in Just 3 Days →

 • Small vessel disease from hypertension or diabetes

-If blood flow isn’t restored quickly, brain cells begin to die, causing motor, sensory, language, or cognitive impairments depending on the MCA territory involved.
-Immediate treatment with tPA or thrombectomy may be indicated.
+If blood flow isn’t restored quickly, brain cells begin to die, causing motor, sensory, language, or cognitive impairments, depending on the MCA territory involved, requiring emergency treatment.

 Hemorrhagic Stroke

-• hemorrhagic stroke results from the rupture of a blood vessel, leading to bleeding into or around the brain.
-In the context of the MCA, this typically occurs from the rupture of an aneurysm or an arteriovenous malformation (AVM) within or near the MCA distribution.
+hemorrhagic stroke results from the rupture of a blood vessel, leading to bleeding into or around the brain.

 • The bleeding compresses adjacent brain tissue, which raises intracranial pressure and disrupts normal brain function.